 The Snapdragon 710 has a 10nm lithography, whereas the Kirin 659 comes with a 16nm lithography.

-Due to this, the Snapdragon consumes a lot less power compared to the Kirin and can provide relatively better battery life.
+Thus, the Snapdragon consumes a lot less power than the Kirin and can provide relatively better battery life.

 Cores and clock speed

 These parameters are used to get an idea of the processing power of the CPU.
 A higher clock frequency enables a CPU to perform more instructions at the same time.
 More cores provide higher computation ability and better multitasking.